-Over the last 15 years or so of my life, I’ve probably watched a few hundred episodes and I’ve learned a ton.
-Here are 7 marketing lessons that the have Simpsons have taught me:
+Over the last fifteen or so years of my life, I’ve probably watched a few hundred episodes, and I’ve learned a ton.
+Here are seven marketing lessons that the Simpsons have taught me:

 Lesson #1: Take risks

-Do you remember the episode where Bart tries to jump across cliff with his skateboard?
-There was a good chance he would have died, but that didn’t stop him from wanting to jump the cliff.
+Do you remember the episode where Bart tries to jump across a cliff with his skateboard?
+There was a good chance of him dying, but that didn’t stop him from wanting to jump the cliff.

-If you look at the image above their original homepage made sense.
+If you look at the image on the left, its original homepage made sense.
 They had video testimonials from customers, a detailed explanation of the products, and tons of images to go with it.

-The new homepage didn’t explain the product as well, they removed most of the testimonials and screenshots, yet it converted 102.5% better than the original.
+The new homepage didn’t explain the product as well, and it dropped most of the testimonials and screenshots, yet it converted 102.5% better than the original.